In partnership with

 The Historic Environment Scotland Act 2014 establishes Historic Environment Scotland (HES) as a new Non Departmental Public Body (NDPB) which took over the functions of Historic Scotland and RCAHMS from 1 October 2015.
 It defines HES functions in statute and aims to create a more resilient, sustainable and effective heritage service fot the nation, simplifying the public sector landscape and creating a higher profile lead body for the historic environment in Scotland.

 Developing a better picture of Scotland’s entire historic environment is important for making decisions about how it should be managed.
 The Historic Land-use Assessment (HLA) is an ongoing project undertaken by RCAHMS and Historic Scotland.
 It is designed to map past and present land use across Scotland to help us understand how today's landscape has been influenced by human activities in the past.
-By March 2014 around 87% of Scotland had been mapped using HLA an increase of 23 percentage points on 2008.
+By September 2015 100% of Scotland had been mapped using HLA.

 The development-planning process helps to manage change in the historic environment.
 Many developments do not have a significant impact on the historic environment but, when they do, concerns must be considered.
 A local authority may impose a condition on a development to protect the historic environment and, in rare instances, may refuse a planning application.
 You can find Scottish Government planning performance statistics on the Scottish Government website.